HuMotong/PPA-Diff-Dataset/README.md

 - AoP: angle of polarization, range [-90, 90] (in degrees)
 - EoP: ellipticity angle, range [-45, 45] (in degrees)

-> **Note:** This is a partial release.
-The complete dataset will be released after the next-generation imaging platform is finalized.
+> **Note:** This is currently a partial release.
+A more complete version of the dataset is planned for future release after the next-generation imaging platform is finalized.

 ---